awsdocs/aws-java-developer-guide/doc_source/examples/s3/buckets.rst

 will result.
 If you have a :S3-dg:`versioned bucket <Versioning>`, then you must also delete any versioned objects associated with the bucket.

-.. note:: The :sdk-examples-java:`complete example <s3/DeleteBucket.java>` includes each of these steps in order, providing a complete solution for deleting an |S3| bucket and its contents.
+.. note:: The :sdk-examples-java-s3:`complete example <DeleteBucket.java>` includes each of these steps in order, providing a complete solution for deleting an |S3| bucket and its contents.